|ROBERT T. BOYD|

-Mr. Boyd is a senior mining executive with over 35 years experience in exploration, executive-level management, corporate finance and corporate governance.
+Mr. Boyd is a senior mining executive with over 38 years experience in exploration, executive-level management, corporate finance and corporate governance.
 He had recently served as Lead Director for Peregrine Diamonds Limited which acquired by De Beers in 2018.
-He formerly held the position of President, CEO and Director of Athabasca Potash Corporation, a Saskatchewan potash exploration company and prior to that he was the President, CEO and Director of Ashton Mining of Canada Inc., a leading and successful diamond exploration company.
+He formerly held the position of President, CEO and Director of Athabasca Potash Corporation, a Saskatchewan potash exploration company acquired by BHP, and prior to that he was the President, CEO and Director of Ashton Mining of Canada Inc., a leading and successful diamond exploration company acquired by Stornoway Diamonds.
 Prior to Ashton, Mr. Boyd was a founding principal and major shareholder of a financial and strategic advisory firm to the mining and mineral exploration industry and was also formerly Vice President Exploration for Homestake Canada Limited.
 Mr. Boyd is a widely respected geologist and gemmologist.
-He currently serves as a Director of Peregrine Diamonds Ltd, True North Gems Inc, Condor Resources Inc., the Prospectors and Developers Association of Canada, and the Association for Mineral Exploration B.C.
-He is a member of the Association of Professional Engineers and Geoscientists of B.C., the Canadian Institute of Mining and Metallurgy, the Society of Economic Geologists, and a Fellow of the Geological Association of Canada, and Gemmological Associations of Great Britain and Canada.
+He currently serves as a Director of Peregrine Diamonds Ltd, Condor Resources Inc., and the Prospectors and Developers Association of Canada and the Canadian Mining Hall of Fame.
+He is a member of the Association of Professional Engineers and Geoscientists of B.C., the Society of Economic Geologists, and a Fellow of the Gemmological Associations of Great Britain and Canada.

 Position: Chief Financial Officer and Corporate Secretary